timetoady/timetoady.gihub.io/_posts/2020-11-21-Basketball-The-Final-Week-3.md

 ### Topic 1: Behold the Team

-Not that my routes were much more ironed out (but not completely, more on that in a bit), it was pretty simple to call it up and flex some DOM manipulation with `querySelector`, `createElement`, and `appendChild`.
+Now that my routes were much more ironed out (but not completely, more on that in a bit), it was pretty simple to call it up and flex some DOM manipulation with `querySelector`, `createElement`, and `appendChild`.
 With that and some CSS fiddling (which is usually fiddliest part for me), behold! a basic default player display!

 ![Basketball Initial mobile setup](/images/basketballMobile2.png)

 ###### *Not too much here yet.
 CSS could still use fiddling.
 But it displays!*

 I also wanted to make a place for the team name to be pulled and displayed at the top.
 But I forgot one tiny little thing: when I added that little datum to my schema, and marked it as required, I didn't also add it to my route.
-So matter how many times it fiddled with it in Postman, it kept giving me a "teamName field required" message, and yelling "It's Right THERE!" didn't help.
+So matter how many times it adjusted it and hammered the "Send" button in Postman, it kept giving me a "teamName field required" message, and yelling "It's **right** **there**!" at it didn't help.

-Adding it to the route did.
+Adding it to the route fields did.
 Yup, suuuuper genius.

 ### Topic 2: A Model Modal